 Experts say cases of anaplasmosis have increased more than 30 percent.
 Symptoms are similar to those of Lyme disease, but quick treatment can provide relief.

 Another tick-borne ailment is coming to the neighborhood.

-Public health officials say the number of cases of anaplasmosis is on the rise.
+Public health officials say the number of cases of anaplasmosis is

 In 2014, the Centers for Disease Control and Prevention (CDC) reported 2,800 cases nationwide.

 In 2015, that jumped to 3,656 cases — a 31 percent increase in one year.

 While anaplasmosis cases still lag far behind the

 “It is important to take notice of this disease,” Dr. Paige Armstrong, a medical epidemiologist at the CDC, told Healthline.